 Visit the Normandy region with your guide.
 Visit Caen memorial, the Landing beaches of Pointe du Hoc, the American cemetery next to Omaha Beach, and the Gold Beach of Arromanches.

+Small group or privatized tour.
 Travel through Normandy.
 Visit of the Pointe du Hoc, Omaha Beach, Saint Laurent cemetery, Juno Beach, the ruins of the Arromanches' artificial harbor and then lunch at the "Ferme de la Rançonnière".

 Discover the sites where the Allies fought to regain freedom with a guided visit by motorcoach.
 Visit the Memorial-Peace Museum followed by lunch.
 Then visit Arromanches Juno Beach and the American cemetery in Colleville-sur-Mer.
 Departure and return at your residence in Paris by minibus.

 Guided visits of Normandy and Brittany.
 First day at Rouen and Honfleur, visit of the landing beaches of Omaha Beach and Arromanches.
 Second Day visit the cities of Saint Malo and the Mont Saint Michel with its famous abbey.

 First day : guided visit of Normandy Landing Beaches of Omaha Beach and Arromanches ; stop at Rouen and Honfleur.
 Second Day : guided visit of Mont Saint Michel, its famous abbey and Saint Malo.
 Third day : guided visit of the Loire Valley Castles of Langeais, Chenonceau and Chambord.